Motsai/neblina-motiondemo-ios/README.md

 $ git clone https://github.com/Motsai/neblina-swift.git
 ```

 Open the NebCtrlPanel project (iOS or OSX), compile and execute the App.
-The initial screen will list all available Neblina devices.
-Select one of the Neblina that shows up.
+The initial screen will list all available Neblina&trade; devices.
+Select one of the Neblina&trade; that shows up.

 iPhone Screen Shot | OSX Screen Shot
 ---|---